ctg-tme/CX-Labs/docs/lab1_BuildYourOwnAIAgent.md

-# Lab 1 - Build Your Own AI Agent
+# **Lab 1 - Build Your Own AI Agent**

 ## Context
-Agentic AI is transforming customer service by enabling systems to proactively resolve issues, deliver personalized assistance, and automate repetitive tasks, boosting efficiency and satisfaction.
+**Agentic AI** is transforming customer service by enabling systems to proactively resolve issues, deliver personalized assistance, and automate repetitive tasks, boosting efficiency and satisfaction.
 Despite the complexity behind Agentic AI, Webex AI Agent is designed to be intuitive and easy to use, making it accessible even for IT professionals just beginning their AI journey.

-Let us prove it to you in this 20 minute lab!
+Let us prove it to you in this 20 minute lab! :rocket:

-### High Level Explanation
+### High Level Explanation :open_book:
 1. You will upload a knowledge base, and by using Retrieval-Augmented Generation (RAG), the AI Agent ensures its responses are grounded in accurate and relevant data.
 2. You will build your own AI Agent, this will require you to configure the agent's goal.
 3. Once the agent is created, you will update the instructions field and setup a fulfillment action.